 Oh, look!
 I found it.

-Classic vegan french toast – a recipes that dates back to 2012!
+Classic vegan french toast – a recipe that dates back to 2012!

 Time to give it a little TLC.

 Unfortunately, this cannot be said about all the recipes that were created in my first year of blogging.
 There were many mistakes as I learned the art and business of food blogging.
 So many mistakes.
 But this French Toast recipe wasn’t one of them.
 It simply had poorly shot pictures that made the toast look unappetizing and then, perhaps, fortunately, got lost in the migration nightmare of 2015.

 Besides, at the time I was writing a blog that was read by roughly 8 people a month and so this French Toast got buried and lost for years.

 What is French Toast?

 Typically French toast is made by dipping bread into a custard made of eggs and milk.
 The custard absorbs into the bread and then is fried in oil or butter for a delicate and delicious breakfast.
 I mean, a custard-coated, slightly sweetened, maple syrup-doused fried breakfast.

 With the custard playing such a significant role in the flavor and texture of French toast, finding the perfect egg substitute that mixes with the milk and creates the custard-coating is essential.
 After a quick look through my Guide to Replacing Eggs in Nearly Everything I was left with several options: